ZhaoJ9014/High-Performance-Face-Recognition/src/Pre-_and_post-processing/FaceAlign-Resize-w-Padding.PyTorch/README.md

 * Organize the face images of different identities for processing under the folder 'test'.
 Modify the paths if needed.
 * Run `face_align.py` as an example to investigate how to predict 5 faical key points, align face images and resize face images with padding.
 * The aligned and resized face images will be automatically stored to the folder 'test_aligned', the subfolder names and image names remain unchanged.
 Modify the paths if needed.
 * Run `Remove_LowShot.py` as an example to remove the low-shot classes with less than 10 samples.
-Modify the path and mini_num if needed.
+Modify the path and min_num if needed.